This section includes the following related topics:

 - The attorney is in the best position to determine which medical bills are the most important and pressing.
 For example, an upcoming surgery might require a surgical suite fee paid in advance, which the victim might not be able to afford.
 That kind of bill is important and pressing.
 An experienced attorney will be able to prioritize competing claims to the limited amount of medical payment proceeds.

 The people who work at doctors' offices are not actually authorized to send claims to the insurance company for the liable party in an injury case -- believe it or not.
-Therefore, the claims are on the wrong forms (there really are no forms for this, because attorneys handle them differently each time), the insurance company gets confused and sends confusing letters to the doctors' offices, the medical payment coverage limit is exceeded and then nobody gets paid, and generally speaking nothing but confusion and hard feelings result from this.
-Frequently the doctors feel that the victim has mislead them by giving them incorrect insurance information, and the quality of care can actually suffer.
+Therefore, the claims are on the wrong forms (there really are no forms for this, because attorneys handle them differently each time), the insurance company gets confused and sends confusing letters to the doctors' offices, and the medical payment coverage limit is exceeded.
+As a result, less than all providers are paid.
+Sometimes, the doctors feel that the victim has misled them by giving them incorrect insurance information, and the quality of care can actually suffer.

 The victim might have some kind of health insurance.
 For example, a child might be covered under a parent's work policy.
 There are all kinds of health insurance plans, and many people have them.